moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ![Confirm and Import Tokens](/images/builders/interact/ethereum-api/precompiles/erc20/erc-3.webp)

 And that's it!
-You've successfully added the UNIT token as a custom ERC-20 token on your Tanssi EVM ContainerChain.
+You've successfully added the UNIT token as a custom ERC-20 token on your Tanssi EVM appchain.

 ### Remix Set Up {: #remix-set-up }